ShashankKalwa/claredocs-backend/README.md

 - **PDF Processing**: Extracts text and images from PDF files.
 - **Advanced OCR**: Uses OpenAI's GPT-4o model to perform Optical Character Recognition on documents where text extraction is not possible.
 - **Document Analysis**: Leverages `langchain` and LLMs to analyze document content and extract structured information.
-- **Vector Embeddings**: Creates vector representations of documents for efficient retrieval and similarity search using `sentence-transformers`.

 - **Dockerized Environment**: Comes with a Docker setup for easy, consistent, and isolated deployment.

 ## Project Structure